 PARTICLE This is mandatory but MAD-X provides default value of PARTICLE=proton.
 For ions, this parameter specifies only the name of the ions, and the MASS the number of particles (or number of ions).

-(approximated to the atomic unit number times the neutron mass NMASS) and CHARGE must be provided as well.
+(approximated to the atomic unit number times the unified atomic mass UMASS) and CHARGE must be provided as well.

 NPART

 ENERGY